eclipse-hono/hono/site/content/admin-guide/hono-messaging-config.md

 +++
-title = "Setup Hono Messaging" weight = 280
+title = "Hono Messaging Configuration" weight = 310
 +++

 The Hono Messaging component exposes service endpoints implementing the *south bound* part of Eclipse Hono&trade;'s [Telemetry]({{< relref "api/Telemetry-API.md" >}}) and [Event]({{< relref "api/Event-API.md" >}}) APIs.
 The south bound API is used by protocol adapters to upload telemetry data and events to be forwarded to downstream consumers.
 <!--more-->

 The component is implemented as a Spring Boot application.
-It can be run either directly from the command line or by means of starting the corresponding Docker image created from it.
+It can be run either directly from the command line or by means of starting the corresponding [Docker image](https://hub.docker.com/r/eclipse/hono-service-messaging/) created from it.

 ## Service Configuration